gvanuxem/jlfricas/README.md

 For general installation instructions see INSTALL.
 For general documentation consult <https://fricas.github.io>.

 To build FriCAS with Julia support, the <code>julia</code> executable needs to be available in your PATH, and a simple <code>./configure --enable-julia && make && sudo make install</code> should do the trick.
 We require Julia 1.7 or higher.
 Please see https://julialang.org/downloads/ for instructions on how to obtain Julia for your system.
-The required Julia packages are (see the Julia package manager):
+The required Julia packages are (see the Julia package manager or if you install them later using `jlAddPackage` restart jlFriCAS):
  - [Nemo](https://nemocas.github.io/Nemo.jl/stable/)
  - [Suppressor](https://github.com/JuliaIO/Suppressor.jl)
  - [SpecialFunctions](https://specialfunctions.juliamath.org/stable/)